Edgenesis/shifu/docs/design/deviceshifu/telemetry.md

 ### Telemetry properties

-Telemetry properties are configurable property for each telemetry, it should consists the following:
+Telemetry properties are configurable property for each telemetry, it should consist the following:

 1. `pushToServer` (optional if you would like to use `defaultPushToServer` and its , else it will post the specified telemetry's result to the configured endpoint)